-Tip #1: You can use this question to talk about your supply-chain management skills, people and project management skills, negotiation skills, and your ability to responsibly deliver the financials and administrations of a project to achieve project goals.
+Tip #1: You can use this question to talk about your supply-chain management skills, people and project management skills, negotiation skills, and your ability to deliver the financials and administrations to achieve project goals responsibly.

-Tip #2: Highlight your strong negotiation skills, and your history of building strong relationships with colleagues, and project sponsors.
+Tip #2: Highlight your strong negotiation skills and history of building strong relationships with colleagues and project sponsors.

-This obviously requires a lot of communication and negotiation, but it keeps the project running smooth and that’s all that the sponsors eventually care for.”
+This requires a lot of communication and negotiation, but it keeps the project running smoothly, and that’s all that the sponsors eventually care for.”

 7. What Is A Stakeholder?

-With this question, the interviewer wants to know what your definition of a stakeholder is, and which of them do you consider most important.
-Your relationships, negotiation, and communication levels all matter in a project, particularly with stakeholders.
+With this question, the interviewer wants to know what your definition of a stakeholder is and which of them you consider most important.
+Your relationships, negotiation, and communication levels matter in a project, particularly with stakeholders.

 Tip #2: Every group has a different set of importance, priorities, urgencies, proximities, and power; talk about the “Stakeholder Circle”

-“The person, entity, or organization which is directly affected by a project is the stakeholder.
-Such an effect may be positive or negative but the party involved has influence over the project, which is why it is important to involve them and keep them updated through all the phases of a project; planning, execution, and closing.”
+“The person, entity, or organization directly affected by a project is the stakeholder.
+Such an effect may be positive or negative, but the party involved has influence over the project, so it is important to involve them and keep them updated through all the phases of a project; planning, execution, and closing.”

 - The 9 Most Common Project Manager Interview Questions & Answers